 Organized by: PA3

-The PA3 book club meets on the last Thursday evening of each month (except July, August & December) from 7-8:30, usually in East Pyne or Frist.
+The PA3 book club meets on the last Thursday evening of each month (except July, August & December) from 7-8:30, in East Pyne or Frist under normal circumstances, and via Zoom from 7-8 as long as the COVID-19 shutdown remains in place.
 Selections alternate, with occasional exceptions, between fiction and non-fiction, and the authors or books typically have a Princeton connection.
-Book club meetings are open to all PA3 members and their spouses/partners, and no RSVP is needed.
+Book club meetings are open to all PA3 members and their spouses/partners.

-A list of all books the club has discussed can be found at https://princetonaaa.org/bookclub.
+A list of book club selections can be found at https://princetonaaa.org/bookclub.

 Posted by Arlen 7 months ago.

 We're excited to share the #TigersHelpingNJ campaign that was independently organized by Princeton athletes, current and alums, in support of Connect for COVID-19, a nonprofit organization raising money to donate devices to quarantined hospital patients who have no way of staying connected to their family.
 This group of Princeton students and alums started a fundraising campaign challenging members of the Princeton athlete family to support this cause with a focus on donating as many devices as possible to the state of the New Jersey.
 They enlisted the support of legendary athlete alumni like Jason Garrett, Craig Robinson, Dean Cain, and many more to raise almost $14,000 in donations in one week!
 You can read about them in our very own Daily Princetonian point to that impact.